Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Related work

-The high availability of molecular data in SMILES format has motivated numerous approaches for learning molecular embeddings based on autoencoders, which enable to conduct unsupervised training procedures \cite{gomez2018automatic,ozturk2018chemical,jaeger2018mol2vec,xu2017seq2seq}.
-In particular, \citet{ozturk2018novel} introduced \textit{SMILESVec}, an unsupervised SMILES-based method that learns representations for small molecules using the popular \textit{word2vec} model by \citet{mikolov2013efficient}.
+The high availability of molecular data in SMILES format has motivated numerous approaches for learning molecular embeddings based on autoencoders, which enable to conduct unsupervised training procedures \cite{jaeger2018mol2vec,gomez2018automatic,xu2017seq2seq,ozturk2018chemical}.
+In particular, {\"O}zt{\"u}rk et al.~\cite{ozturk2018novel} introduced \textit{SMILESVec}, an unsupervised SMILES-based method that learns representations for small molecules using the popular \textit{word2vec} model by Mikolov et al.~\cite{mikolov2013efficient}.
 The authors performed a \textit{tokenization} step onto a dataset of SMILES formulas---i.e., converted each SMILES into a string of distinguishable tokens in an alphabet--- by computing overlapping SMILES substrings, which were then used to train their model.
-Finally, they computed the embedding of each molecule in the corpus by averaging the learned vectors for each of the tokens in its SMILES formula. \citet{jaeger2018mol2vec} presented \textit{Mol2Vec}, which is also based on \textit{word2vec} \cite{mikolov2013efficient}.
-In this latter method, SMILES formulas undergo a preprocessing stage before being fed to the auto-encoder, consisting of tokenizing the SMILES formulas using the algorithm commonly employed for computing ECFPs \cite{rogers2010extended}.
+Finally, they computed an embedding for each molecule in the corpus by averaging the learned vectors for each of the tokens in its SMILES formula.
+Jaeger et al.~\cite{jaeger2018mol2vec} presented \textit{Mol2Vec}, which is also based on \textit{word2vec} \cite{mikolov2013efficient}.
+In this method, SMILES formulas undergo a preprocessing stage before being fed to the autoencoder, which consists of tokenizing the SMILES formulas using the Morgan algorithm for ECFPs \cite{rogers2010extended}.
 After an unsupervised training phase, the final representations are computed by summing the embedded vectors of all tokens in the molecule.
-The preprocessing step carried out by this method involves exploring the topology of the molecule in a circular way, which resembles the way Graph Neural Networks (GNNs) learn from the topology of graph-like data \cite{NIPS2015_f9be311e}.